 It will take some time to conduct your research, but it could save you lots on your installation costs- as in thousands of dollars!
 Big-named companies have a reputation because they’re already established, so they can charge more and not worry about competition from small-scale businesses.
 They also frequently charge more to cover their marketing and additional overhead expenses.

 Pennsylvania Solar Incentives, Tax Credits, and Rebates

 The big incentive to know about is the federal solar investment tax credit (ITC).
-The ITC allows you to take a 26 percent tax credit on the cost of your solar system.
+The ITC allows you to take a 30 percent tax credit on the cost of your solar system.
 A tax credit translates to a dollar-for-dollar reduction in your total income tax liability.
-In other words, if your solar system costs $15,000, you could claim a credit on your taxes worth $3,900!
-This is an excellent opportunity to take advantage of, but the ITC is already being phased out, so 2020 is the year to do it.
-The amount of the tax credit will rapidly decline until it is completely phased out for homeowners, after 2021.
+In other words, if your solar system costs $15,000, you could claim a credit on your taxes worth $4,500!
+This is an excellent opportunity to take advantage of, but the ITC is being phased out, so 2023 is the year to do it.

 Additionally, you can actually earn money on your system by taking part in the solar renewable energy credit (SREC) plan.
 For each megawatt-hour of energy your solar system produces, you earn an SREC.
 You can then choose to sell SRECS to your local electric company.

 Buying your solar panels outright has its benefits – being the owner, you will likely benefit from an increased home value and savings.
 There are also some benefits to solar loans and solar leases/PPAs- both offer $0 money down, as well as monthly payments that will most likely be less than your current utility bill.
 One advantage of a solar loan is that it can be paid off within 7 to 15 years.
 Solar leases, on the other hand, often come with a 20-25 year term.